Rethinking Executive Education: The Roadmap to Career Ascension

 No!
 Many programs accept mid-career professionals without requiring an MBA.

-5. What’s the gap between executive education and an MBA?
+5. What’s the difference between executive education and an MBA?

-An MBA is a broad, full-degree program, although executive education is short-term, specialized learning for professionals.
+An MBA is a broad, full-degree program, while executive education is short-term, specialized learning for professionals.